Plantlyfe/Network-Monitoring/README.md

-# Network Monitoring with Zabbix and SNMP
+# Network Monitoring with Zabbix and Splunk

 This repository provides a complete overview to my network monitoring solution using **Zabbix** and **Splunk** to monitor key metrics of network devices.
 The project involved Linux server configuration and installation, SNMP configuration, and creating custom monitoring templates for key network parameters.